kugendran-naidoo/QTopoQA/qtdaqa/Improvements.md

 Regenerate the .pt graphs with the fixed edge geometry, then rerun ./run_training.sh (optionally remove runs/ if you want a clean slate) for a full training cycle.
 Once a complete graph set exists, monitor the saved CSV logs in qtdaqa/proposed_model_training/ARM_cpu/runs/ to compare validation MSE against the 0.0498 baseline.

+Shuffling means the training loader presents samples in a different random order each epoch instead of the fixed order they’re stored in.
+It’s useful because it breaks correlations between consecutive samples, gives each batch a more representative mix of the data distribution, and helps gradient-based training converge more smoothly.
+The newer pipeline enables this for training: build_dataloaders constructs DataLoader(..., shuffle=True, ...) for the train split so batches are reshuffled every epoch, while the validation loader stays deterministic (shuffle=False).
+See qtdaqa/proposed_model_training/ARM_cpu/model_train_topoqa_cpu.py:214-244.
+The legacy GPU script never shuffled—its get_loader helper created both train and validation loaders with shuffle=False, so every epoch saw the graphs in the same order (topoqa_train/train_topoqa.py:95-110).